bergano65/azure-docs.ru-ru/articles/media-services/previous/migrate-indexer-v1-v2.md

 ---
-title: Миграция из индексаторов версии 1 и v2 в индексатор видео служб мультимедиа Azure | Документация Майкрософт
+title: Migrate from Indexer v1 and v2 to Azure Media Services Video Indexer | Microsoft Docs
-description: В этом разделе описано, как выполнить миграцию из Azure Media Indexer v1 и v2 в индексатор видео служб мультимедиа Azure.
+description: This topic discusses how to migrate from Azure Media Indexer v1 and v2 to Azure Media Services Video Indexer.
 services: media-services
 documentationcenter: ''
 author: juliako